jfglanc/deep-research-agent/README.md

 # Deep Research Agent

-An AI research system that works like a university advisor - helping you discover what you want to learn through conversation, then conducting comprehensive research to deliver a detailed report.
+An open deep research agent that works like a university advisor - helping you discover what you want to learn through conversation, then conducting comprehensive research to deliver a detailed report.

 Unlike typical deep research agents that require well-defined research questions, this system guides you from curiosity to comprehensive understanding through natural dialogue.
+It then uses that context to perfom a comprehensive research by using deep agents and subgraphs.

 ## Quick Start